AjayLSojitra/Word-Search-Game/README.md

 ✔ Show interstitial ads in Categories list screen.
 ✔ Enhance the label in Welcome screen on CTAs.
 ✔ Add Image in Category list screen along with category name.
+✔ Revenuecat config.
-- Add Ads-free subscription - Revenuecat config.
+- Add Ads-free subscription.
 ✔ AppStore configurations
 - Add Share and Rate option on home screen.
 - Add How to Play screen on Settings.